-In recognition of the significant potential benefits of reducing red tape barriers to international trade, WTO Members concluded the Agreement on Trade Facilitation (ATF) at the Ninth Ministerial Conference on 7 December 2013 in Bali.
-The ATF was negotiated with the needs of developing countries in mind.
+In recognition of the significant potential benefits of reducing red tape barriers to international trade, WTO Members concluded the Agreement on Trade Facilitation (TFA) at the Ninth Ministerial Conference on 7 December 2013 in Bali.
+The TFA was negotiated with the needs of developing countries in mind.
 It has a phased implementation process and provisions for donor countries to support developing countries meet the commitments.
-Australia is contributing to the World Bank Group’s Trade Facilitation Support Program, which is designed to assist developing countries undertake at-the-border reforms, such as improving their customs procedures.
-Additionally, Australia has provided support to the WTO Trade Facilitation Agreement Facility to assist developing and least developed countries to implement the Agreement.
+Australia is partnering with the World Bank to help developing countries undertake reforms in line with the TFA, to cut red tape by simplifying and modernising trade processes.
+More than 60 countries have already requested support, with positive results.
+For example, in Timor Leste we have helped to reduce processing times at Dili Port from 16 to nine days, which contributes to Timor Leste’s economic development by lowering the cost of trading, boosting links to global markets, and increasing investment attractiveness.
+Australia has also provided support to the WTO Trade Facilitation Agreement Facility to assist developing and least developed countries to implement the Agreement.

 Mainstreaming trade in national development strategies—Enhanced Integrated Framework

 Australia is one of 23 donors to the Enhanced Integrated Framework (EIF).
 The EIF helps least developed countries build their capacity to trade, including by identifying and addressing major constraints to trade, formulating and implementing trade policies and strategies, and mainstreaming trade into their national development plans.
-Cambodia, for example, prepared a Trade Integration Strategy (2014–2018) and established the Cambodia Export Diversification and Expansion Program (CEDEP) with EIF support.
-CEDEP has directly facilitated US$30.5 million of rice exports in 2013, and is helping handicraft businesses of mainly women weavers find export markets for their silk products.
-As a result, some of these businesses have increased their sales by 40 per cent.
+The Sustainable Development Goals recognise the EIF as being one of the main multilateral mechanisms for donors to assist developing countries with aid for trade.

 Infrastructure and finance